The beautiful Waterfalls of South Iceland; Seljalandsfoss, Skógafoss & Gljúfrabúi and many more Waterfalls

 Svartifoss waterfall at Skaftafell

-Svartifoss waterfall in Skaftafell set in beautiful black and brown basalt columns
+Svartifoss waterfall in Skaftafell is set in beautiful black and brown basalt columns

-Should I add one more waterfall, which is to be found in South Iceland, but cannot be seen from the ring road?
-It is so beautiful that I count it among my 10 favourite waterfalls in Iceland - its name is Svartifoss waterfall.
+Should I add one more waterfall, which is a bit further on and cannot be seen from the Ring Road?
+It is so beautiful that I count it among my 10 favourite waterfalls in Iceland; its name is Svartifoss.

-It is a very elegant 20 metres tall waterfall which from above looks like a big heart.
-Such romantic settings and one of my best friends got engaged by Svartifoss :)
+It is a very elegant 20 metres tall waterfall in such lovely romantic settings - one of my best friends got engaged by Svartifoss :)

 Svartifoss waterfall in Skaftafell, south Iceland